Point-to-Point WireGuard VPN on Raspberry Pi

 Endpoint = <SERVER_PUBLIC_IP>:51820

-Add Client to Server Configuration
+Add the Client to the Server

 [Peer]